 Features of the Backpack:

-- Two layers of recycled black cement paper
+- Two layers of reclaimed black cement paper

 - Paper fused to fabric (outer layer fused to cotton twill fabric that is extra thick)